Netflix has just cancelled your new favourite show

 Netflix has just cancelled one of its most exciting new shows.

-The streaming service has made a habit of prematurely cancelling acclaimed series over the years, with the most egregious cases including The OA, Mindhunter and Shadow and Bone, which was canned despite being one of its most-watched titles.
+The streaming service has made a habit of prematurely cancelling acclaimed series over the years, with the most egregious cases including The OA, Mindhunter, 1899 and Shadow and Bone, which was canned despite being one of its most-watched titles.

 Variety has now confirmed that Netflix has called time on Kaos, a contemporary reimagining of Greek mythology from Charlie Covell (The End of the F***ing World), which has developed a cult fan base since its launch on 29 August.